 Related EMDR Trainings and EMDR Advanced Workshops:

-Sarah Rose, MA, LPC is an EMDRIA Certified EMDR Therapist, and an EMDRIA Approved Consultant.
+Sarah Rose, MA, LPC is a Maiberger Institute Certified EMDR Therapist, EMDR Consultant, and EMDR Training Facilitator.
 She has a Master’s degree in Transpersonal Counseling Psychology from Naropa University, and is in private practice working with adult women individually and sees couples with her partner, Andy Rose, MA, LPC.
 Sarah also trains third year master level interns at Boulder Emotional Wellness.
 She uses a strength based approach, helping clients access their internal wisdom that can be beneficial in the healing process.